 Substitutions of program requirements may be granted in recognition of previous coursework taken in a specific business program area.
 Substitutions are approved by the appropriate Program Director through a process which allows a student to skip a core course and take the next higher level course in that area with no reduction in the overall program hour requirements.

 Transfers of credit may be granted for equivalent graduate coursework taken at other universities with a grade of B or better within the past six years.
 The appropriate Program Director initiates such transfers which must be approved by the Dean of Graduate Studies.
-The total number of transfers of credit toward the completion of a master’s degree cannot exceed nine hours toward the M.A. and M.S. degree, and twelve hours toward the MBA degree.
+The total number of transfers of credit toward the completion of a master’s degree cannot exceed nine hours toward the M.S. degree, and twelve hours toward the MBA degree.

 Applications for approval of substitutions and transfers of credit may be obtained in and submitted to the School of Management Advising Office.